tanx-libs/precommit-hooks/README.md

 4. Run `pre-commit install` in the root directory

-Now with every new commit, staged files would be checked `<br>` to run the hook throughout the exixting codebase, run `pre-commit run --all-files` to check manually.
+Now with every new commit, staged files would be checked `<br>` to run the hook throughout the existing codebase, run `pre-commit run --all-files` to check manually.

 ## Hooks available